tobybreckon/python-examples-ip/TESTING.md

 _Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._

-For testing on MS Windows, download example files from source URL as specified.
+(For testing on MS Windows, download and unzip example files from source URL as specified - [here](https://github.com/tobybreckon/python-examples-ip.git) - onto the user space J:/ drive).

 ---

 ## Test #1 - check versions:

+(for testing on MS Windows at Durham (DUDE system), open all ```.py``` scripts from J:/ in IDLE and run module from there)

 ```
 git clone https://github.com/tobybreckon/python-examples-ip.git